Frequently Asked Questions

 Do I get a Certificate of Occupancy for my business?

 Certificates of Occupancy (CO) are issued at the completion of a new building's construction.
-Click here for more information on Occupancy Permit Requirements.
+Click here for more information on Certificate of Occupancy Requirements.
 New single-family residences are exempt from this requirement.
 New tenants are not issued a CO until a change of use for the building has been approved by the City.
 New tenants may occupy their tenant spaces upon final approval of their permit.

 Do I need a permit to build a detached storage shed?

 Yes; however, there is an exception for one-story, detached residential storage buildings less than 200 square feet.
 No shed may encroach into side or front yard setbacks.
 Click here for a customer information bulletin on garages and sheds in single family residential zones.

 Do I need a permit to build a deck?